-Every man has his own tricks and tips on how to deal with straight razor, and you too of course will very soon have your own way.
+Every man has his own tricks and tips on how to deal with a straight razor, and you too, of course, will very soon have your own way.
 But before you master the art, here are the main steps on how to get the closest shave.

 With your left hand, draw the skin upward to make a smooth shaving surface.
 Shave downward across half of your cheek.
 Move your fingers down, pull the skin upward and continue shaving.

-Stretch your upper lip downward and shave at the same direction.
+Stretch your upper lip downward and shave in the same direction.